 Connect module contacts as specified on the label.
 Examples of labels are given below and describe modules built in the device.
-Information on electrical properties of modules is given in a chapter I/O modules.
+Information on electrical properties of modules is given in a chapter I/O modules on page 77.

 I/O module 1 and 2 (terminal numbers 15-20) - output options